monikma/monikma.github.io/_posts/2024-05-28-aws-certified-solutions-architect-summary.md

 # Bullet points

 ## S3
-- S3 Lifecycle Policy has an order: Standard -> Standard IA -> Intelligent Tiering -> Standard IA One Zone -> and the Glaciers, you can skip steps but cannot move a file back
 - S3 Lifecycle Policy has some special "minimum 30 days" rules for time and paying related to Standard* and Intelligent Tiering classes (complicated)
+- allowed transitions follow a [waterfall model](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html)
+  (basically: Standard, Standard IA, Intelligent, One Zone IA, Glaciers)
 - apart from multipart upload you also have S3TA for far geo locations, but you don't pay if it didn't accelerate
 - S3 is not for storing files! it is object storage
-- allowed transitions follow a [waterfall model](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html)
-  (basically: Standard, Standard IA, Intelligent, One Zone IA, Glaciers)

 ## EBS
 - the SSDs can be used as boot volume, HDDs not, also Instance Store not